 For the cake

-- To prepare the ice cream layer, line an 8-inch round cake pan with plastic wrap and spread the softened ice cream in an even layer.
-Fold excess plastic around ice cream and place in freezer for at least 6 hours.
+- To prepare the ice cream layer, line an 8-inch round cake pan with plastic wrap, and spread the softened ice cream in an even layer.
+Fold excess plastic around ice cream and place it in the freezer for at least 6 hours.

 - Spray two 8-inch round cake pans with nonstick baking spray.
 Line the bottoms with parchment paper and spray the paper.
 Divide the batter between both pans and smooth the tops with a spatula.
 Bake 20-25 minutes until golden and a skewer inserted in the middle comes out clean.
 Remove cakes from oven and cool in the pan for 15 minutes.
 Then remove from pans to a cooling rack and cool to room temperature.